ulfnic/exec-in-term.bash/README.md

   # Open a terminal with a dark blue background by using -P to append the command to a copy of $HOME/.bashrc
   exec-in-term.bash -P -x 'printf "\033]11;#%s\007" "000033"'
 ```

-## License
-Licensed under Zero-Clause BSD (0BSD).
-See LICENSE for details.